NDIA Team

 Program Associate

-Miles joined NDIA in 2019.
-He hails from the city of Cape Town, South Africa, and attended the University of Pretoria for his undergraduate and honor’s degrees.
-Upon graduation, Miles was accepted into the master’s program of public policy and urban planning at the University of Delaware, with a thesis-project focus on the bifurcation of low-income neighborhoods by interstate highway construction.
-Miles has worked for the US State Department as an associate grant coordinator under the banner of the US-Middle Eastern Partnership Initiative, the Delaware Center for Community Research and Service, and, most recently, the Arizona Department of Economic Security as a policy analyst.
+Miles joined NDIA in the winter of 2019.
+Born and raised in Cape Town, South Africa, he attended the University of Pretoria for his undergraduate and honor’s degrees.
+Upon graduation, Miles was accepted into the Master’s program of Public Policy and Urban Planning at the University of Delaware.
+Miles has worked for the US Department of State as a program coordinator for the US-Middle East Partnership and African Women’s Leadership initiatives, project manager for the Delaware Center for Community Research and Service, and policy analyst for the Arizona Department of Economic Security.

 Pamela Rosales (she/her)